Undergraduate Academic Information

 - Learn/strengthen technical, professional, interpersonal, and work performance skills

-- Explore and refine career choices
+- Explore and refine career choices and professional next steps

 - Enhance and develop professional skills